8 best safety stirrups for adults - pros and cons. Direct comparison.

 One of the most traditional models that have been on the market for a long time.

-- The rubber band on the side will release in case of an accident
+- The rubber band on the side should release in case of an accident.

 - Reasonable price